Colossus-Gaming/retroachievements-layout-manager/README.md

 ![User Info Window 2](https://i.imgur.com/680B5Q3.png)

 - `Window Background` Changes the background color of the window.
-- `Border` Toggles the border around the achievement.
 - `Advanced` If checked, will allow for individual font/color selection for `name` and `value`.
-- `Border` Enabled/Disable the achievement border.
 - Font customization allows for changing `Font Family`, `Font Color`, `Font Outline`, `Font Outline Color`, and `Font Outline Size`.
 - `Display Text` Allows the user to override label names or disable them completely.